 Placing a floral wreath around a simple glass jar with a candle is a simple and effective way to dress your Christmas table.
-It’s pretty simple to make your own using a few fresh flowers and foraged greenery, but easiest of all is to buy one.
-I love these two from The Real Flower company (listed in the FBWL directory here) because they have a wilder, more natural feel than most.
+It’s pretty simple to make your own, but easiest of all is to buy one.
+I love these two from The Real Flower company (listed in the FBWL directory here) because their Christmas flower arrangements have a wilder, more natural feel than most.

 I asked Rosebie, founder of The Real Flower Company, for one or two of her own particular favourites for decorating with flowers and foliage at this time of year:

 ‘Don’t start too early but do forage for things like Old Man’s Beard which if you spray with hairspray will keep.
 Gather rose hips while they are still plump in Autumn and put them in a solution of glycerine to preserve them.
 These can then be used at Christmas.

 A door wreath is imperative for welcoming anybody to the house – you can make your own inexpensively with greenery and berries from the garden and hedge rows.
 (For creative fresh wreath ideas, read our easy step by step blog post here)

 Dog walk where there might be fir cones and fill your pockets.
 Pile them into a big hurricane lamp and place them on the table with a candle.

 Think ahead with Christmas bulbs in pots – if too late for this year, plan for next year and plant up containers with Christmas bulbs such as Amaryllis, Paperwhites and Hyacinths.

 I like to use beautiful, understated low glass tubes down the table with trailing ivy, seed heads and holly berries, This way you can talk to the person across the table but still enjoy the festive decorations.